dsyou/FoodOrderSystem/README.md

 # Food Ordering System
 This repository contains the implementation of Food Ordering System aplication wirtten in Java.
-Project was building with Maven, for operations on input Excel file was used Apache POI library.
+The project was builded with Maven, for operations on input Excel file was used Apache POI library.

 ## Aplication descriptions